wd5gnr/1802UNO/readme.md

      gcc -o binto1802 binto1802.c

 If you have an Intel hex file or other format, you can convert it to binary with srec_cat.

+A Note About Compatiblity
+===
+There is quite a bit of software out there for the 1802 that uses a terminal such as monitors, Basic, Forth, etc. In many cases, these programs expect to drive their own serial port via the Q and EF ports.
+This approach won't work with the simulator.
+I may try to port or recreate parts of Riley's BIOS althoug it will require being "ROMed" as the simulator only has 1K of RAM.

+Of course, if you have the source to a program you can change it to use the serial ports (very easy to read and write serial compared to bit-banging).